melodies from the sea

 Viola: Nils Mönkemeyer, Piano: William Youn

-melodies from the sea belongs to the compositions dedicated to nature.
-The series is both a reflection and an appeal for a mindful approach to nature, which shows us the path of life together since eternal times.
+melodies from the sea belongs to my compositions dedicated to nature.
+The series is both a reflection on and an appeal for a mindful approach to nature; this has always shown us the way to live together.

-I experienced the beauty and the power of the sea as a child in Greece.
+As a child in Greece, I experienced the beauty and the power of the sea.
 I love the sea and it has great significance in my life.
 The largest part of the earth consists of water; it can be destructive, and also beautiful.
-Often, I stay for hours on the seashore to hear its sound, to observe it, to learn about the infinite life and timeless beauty.
+Often, I stay for hours on the seashore to hear its sound, to observe it, to learn about its infinite life and timeless beauty.

-The seven miniatures of melodies from the sea, like my other compositions dedicated to nature, perform their dramaturgical sequence in the form of a hypothetical musical dialogue with people.
-They are a statement or a narration of observations on the subject of nature.
-All sound figures, rhythms, tempi and timbres follow the intensity of these thoughts.
+Like my other works dedicated to nature, the seven miniatures of melodies from the sea carry out their dramaturgical sequence in the form of a hypothetical musical dialogue with people.
+They are a statement or a narration of observations about nature.
+All sound motifs, rhythms, tempi and timbres follow the intensity of these thoughts.

-The piece is composed in seven miniatures; each miniature tells the tonal world of a silent moment of observation.
-This observation addresses the theme of the sea, and reminds human beings of the need for our attentiveness and responsibility towards it.
-Through our carelessness, the waves bring garbage to the beach, sea turtles are washed up lifeless, the icebergs melt, and the whales lose more and more of their orientation in the sea.
+Each of the seven miniatures depicts the tonal world of a silent moment of observation.
+These observations are about the sea and remind human beings of the need to be attentive and responsible towards it.
+Through our carelessness, the waves dump garbage on the beach, sea turtles are washed up lifeless, icebergs melt, and whales lose more and more of their orientation in the ocean.
 How do we reflect, and where is there a musical lighthouse to bring us humans out of this circle of destruction?

-All seven miniatures are composed as a whole, like a composition with seven movements.
-Each miniature develops its own sound-dramaturgical world in which each soloist either acts and reacts together, or independently of the other.
+The seven miniatures are composed as a whole, like a work with seven movements.
+Each miniature develops its own sonic and dramaturgical world, in which each soloist either acts and reacts together with, or independently of, the other.
 This attentiveness often produces unexpected sounds.
-Sometimes the viola soloist has the freedom to decide on the time of his playing.
+Sometimes the violist has the freedom to decide on the time of his playing.
 This creates a spontaneous, well-composed tonal coexistence, which serves the same musical arc every time.
-As a duo, both soloists are on the same interpretive level of joint tonal responsibility: each accompanies the other in a lasting energy process of tonal development.
+As a duo, both soloists have the same interpretive level of tonal responsibility: each accompanies the other, in a lasting process of tonal development and energy.